-Here’s a modification of the same track/Instrumental using Melda’s MRhythimzer.
+Here’s a modification of the same track/Instrumental using Melda’s MRhythmizer.

 What I received was better!
-It turns out that Mrhymizer users upload hundreds of presets FREE and those presets can be downloaded right through the plugin!
+It turns out that MRythmizer users upload hundreds of presets FREE and those presets can be downloaded right through the plugin for Free!

 The presets range, some were basic while others were very good and creative and with good descriptions in the names.
 I could tell there were some FL Studio users making some of the presets due to the names and functions.
 If they weren’t FL Users, they were very familiar with Gross Beat.